All Episodes

 You can get it at Hannity.com, Amazon.com, now bookstores everywhere.

-All of these specific prayers based on your dad's study and your study, designed to basically be uh connected to the specific scriptures that you're referring to.
+All of these specific prayers based on your dad's study and your study, designed to basically be connected to the specific scriptures that you're referring to.

 Yes, yes.

-Um Dad and I worked on them together.
+Dad and I worked on them together.

-We pull from the scriptures that we're uh dissecting and trying to help explain on a lay level, and then we take those specific scriptures and create a prayer from them so that the readers can interact with those scriptures so they can pause, kind of like I was um saying earlier,
+And then we take those specific scriptures and create a prayer from them so that the readers can interact with those scriptures so they can pause, kind of like I was saying earlier.

-You know what's fascinating about this, and again, the book is called The Resurrected Jesus, uh by David Limbaugh and his daughter Kristen Limbaugh Bloom is I see and observe most people I meet in pain.
+You know what's fascinating about this, and again, the book is called The Resurrected Jesus by David Limbaugh and his daughter Kristen Limbaugh Bloom.

 I see most people have troubles.